dr0ps/sma_inverter_exporter/README.md

 ## Getting Started

-sma_inverter_exporter is written in Rust.
+You can download a build from the [release page](https://github.com/dr0ps/sma_inverter_exporter/releases/latest).
 When run it will create a http server running on port 9745 where it exports data for panel voltage and current, battery voltage and current and battery charge.

-### Prerequisites
+### Building from Source

 You need a Rust/Cargo installation.
 See https://rustup.rs/.
 After checking out this repository you can simply run